bplmaps/lmec-main-site/content/articles/visualizing-change-in-boston-activism-over-time.md

 The proposed [complete system of expressways](https://archive.org/details/masterhighwaypla00char/page/8/mode/1up) included the [Southwest Expressway](https://archive.org/details/masterhighwaypla00char/page/53/mode/1up), beginning at the business district of Boston and running through Roxbury, Dorchester, and Hyde Park through Milton and Dedham, and the [Belt Route](https://archive.org/details/masterhighwaypla00char/page/60/mode/1up) to serve as a by-pass of the central area for traffic east to west and north to south.
 Designed to span through densely-populated areas inside and outside of Boston, both projects were eventually halted and abandoned in the early 1970s.

-The following maps, photographs, and reports document the course from proposal to abandonment––a decision that can be attributed to widespread public opposition and action.
+The following maps, photographs, and reports document the course from proposal to abandonment—a decision that can be attributed to widespread public opposition and action.

 #### Inner Belt